ProvableHQ/leo/grammar/abnf-grammar.md

 Go to: _[address](#user-content-address)_;

-The ones above are all the literals, as defined by the following rule.
+The ones above are all the atomic literals
+(in the sense that they are tokens, without whitespace allowed in them), as defined by the following rule.

 <a name="atomic-literal"></a>
 ```abnf